simon-ritchie/apysc/docs_src/source/mouseover_and_mouseout.md

 <iframe src="static/mouseover_and_mouseout_unbind_interfaces/index.html" width="150" height="150"></iframe>

 There are also existing the `unbind_mouseover_all` and `unbind_mouseover_all` interfaces.
-These interfaces will unbind all the handlers from the target `DisplayObject` instance.
+These interfaces unbind all the handlers from the target `DisplayObject` instance.